Iowa City’s Railroad Depot – Grand Central Station.

 (P-0188) (P-0383) Iowa City Rock Island Depot.

-The Chicago, Rock Island and Pacific Railroad named its post-depression passenger trains “Rockets” not just for speed, but also to honor the first American steam passenger locomotive of 1852.
+The Chicago, Rock Island and Pacific Railroad named its post-depression passenger trains “Rockets” not just for speed, but also to honor the first Rock Island steam passenger locomotive: The Rocket – Chicago to Joliet – October 10, 1852.

 (P-0230)

-Daily service included the CRI&P’s Corn Belt Rocket and Rocky Mountain Rocket passenger lines.
+Daily service in and out of Iowa City included the CRI&P’s Corn Belt Rocket and Rocky Mountain Rocket passenger lines.

 (L-0010)

-The Rock Island Depot ceased passenger operations in the early 1970’s, although the railroad continued to maintain offices here into the ’80’s.
+The Rock Island Railroad ceased passenger operations in the early 1970’s, although the railroad continued to maintain offices here into the ’80’s.

-While passenger rail service in Iowa City ended years ago, recently (until 2021) the Hawkeye Express was used to transport football fans to Kinnick Stadium using the old Mississippi & Missouri/Rock Island line that once took passengers from Iowa City to Marengo as early as 1860.
+While passenger rail service in Iowa City ended years ago, recently (until 2021) the Hawkeye Express used some of the original west-side tracks to transport football fans to Kinnick Stadium – the old Rock Island line that once took passengers from Iowa City to Marengo as early as 1860!

 The Rock Island Railroad played a big part in our Boller history.
 Click here to read more about that part of Our Iowa Heritage…or shall I say, Missouri?